-Dr. Murray is an Associate Professor in the Department of Biostatistics.
+Dr. Murray is a Professor in the Department of Biostatistics.
 She was the Senior Scientific Registry of Transplant Recipients Biostatistician who developed the Lung Allocation Score (LAS), implemented in 2005.
-She is currently an Associate Editor of Lifetime Data Analysis, and served as an Associate Editor for Biometrics for 8 years.
+She is currently a Biostatistical Editor for the American Journal of Respiratory and Critical Care Medicine and has served previously as an Associate Editor of Biometrics and Lifetime Data Analysis.
 She is a current member of the Cystic Fibrosis Foundation's Data and Safety Monitoring Board.
 Teaching awards include a University of Michigan School of Public Health Excellence in Teaching Award in 2003 and a 2001 Teacher of the Year Award from students in the On Job/On Campus Master's in Clinical Research Design and Statistical Analysis Program.
 Her research interests include development of methodology for correlated censored survival data, nonparametric survival analysis with an informative censoring mechanism, group sequential analysis methods for censored survival and correlated censored survival data, transplantation related survival methodology and quality-of-life adjusted survival analysis.
 She collaborates heavily with breast cancer, thoracic transplantation and pulmonary researchers both nationally and within the University of Michigan medical community.

 - Sc.D., Biostatistics, Harvard University, 1994

 - B.A., Statistics, Mathematical Sciences and English, Rice University, 1990

 Research Interests & Projects